akx/ruuvidriver/README.md

 # ruuvidriver

+---

+> :point_right: :warning: This project is no longer under active development as of December 2022.

+---

 Serves your [Ruuvitag](https://tag.ruuvi.com/) Weather Station data over HTTP.

 Tested on Raspberry Pi 3 with Raspbian and Node 9 from Nodesource.